UMH 32x8x46 [M6] / N38

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

-So that know how powerful neodymium magnets are and why they are so dangerous, read the article - Dangerous strong neodymium magnets.
+In order to illustrate why neodymium magnets are so dangerous, read the article - How very dangerous are very strong neodymium magnets?.